justeattakeaway/pie/.changeset/two-shoes-try.md

 ---

-[Changed] - global typography tokens to use simpleToken instead of tokenTable [Removed] - `globalSpacingTokens.json` so tokens are retrieved from
+[Changed] - global typography tokens to use simpleToken instead of tokenTable [Removed] - `globalSpacingTokens.json` so tokens are retrieved from the pit tokens package instead of hard coded